Gun On Board. Should Truckers Be Packing?

 State troopers can choose to search a truck which can lead to charges if the truck driver does not have a permit for that state.
 If you are an owner-operator, you have the choice to carry a pistol or not.
 If the answer is yes, be sure to keep these things in mind:

 ● Know Your Permit: Depending on where you travel, be sure you have a permit and know where it is legitimate to avoid charges.

 ● Felony Records: Remember if you have a felony record you cannot transport a gun.

 ● Know Potential Penalties: You can face jail time for up to 10 years depending on the state if you don’t have a permit for the state.

 ● Concealed Weapons: In no carry zones, be sure to unload and unlock the gun and remove it from your cab as it is illegal under federal law to carry a concealed weapon within reach of your cab.

 Keeping these things in mind will help you make smart decisions for carrying a pistol on board.

 How to Stay Safe

 Planning your trip is the best way to stay safe.
 Make sure you choose safe stops to reduce the need for carrying a weapon.
 Park in well-lit areas and try to choose stops with a lot of people.
-Research truck stops that offer a reservation option such as Truck Park, so you won’t be caught without a safe place to stop.
+Research truck stops that offer a reservation option such as Relay Parking, so you won’t be caught without a safe place to stop.

 Regardless of whether you choose to carry a gun or not, being cautious and choosing safer locations for stops will reduce the need to defend yourself.